How delivering personalised content is key to successful customer engagement and why your choice in CMS is so critical

 Only 10% of retail marketing professionals currently believe they’re effective at personalisation.

-The use of AI will make every experience more personal, relevant and meaningful to customers — as long as it is still built on context.
-AI won’t replace the role of the marketer, but will put more importance of the human element of the business to customer relationship.
+The use of AI will make every experience more personal, relevant, and meaningful to customers — as long as it is still built on context.
+AI won’t replace the role of the marketer but will put more importance on the human element of the business-to-customer relationship.

 Personalisation: the numbers

 - 85% of internet users specifically expect and accept personalisation as a part of their online retail experience (eMarketer)